 Your enrollment in this class acknowledges that you intend to learn the course material.
 Behaviors that would impede the learning process will not be permitted.
 These behaviors include, but are not limited to, reading newspapers or books, text messaging, surfing the web, answering cell phones, and talking out of turn.
 If you are not sure what is appropriate, please ask me.

 Students are responsible for knowing and following common sense rules of behavior.
+This includes using proper online etiquette!
 I am committed to creating and maintaining an open, productive, intellectually engaging learning environment.
 Disruptive students will be instructed to leave the classroom.
 This is college, so warnings will not be issued.
-Please also read the Respectful Classroom Behavior document (Syllabus Appendix B) for more information about appropriate behaviors and classroom expectations.
+Please also read the Respectful Classroom Behavior document (Syllabus Appendix A) for more information about appropriate behaviors and classroom expectations.